KhephG1/GeometryShooter360/README.md

   -Rebounding when objects collide with window

   -Gameplay adjustment using configuration file (convienient way of adjusting almost all aspects of gameplay)

+  -Download the demo file for a short clip of gameplay